Patrikvo/Automat/readme.txt

 - field "Archived" (implemented)

 - link to files  (field exist in DB, code needs to be added to the application.)
+UI: contains the base directory, needs the part to split up the dossiernummer in year and nummer.
+	Important part is to support both new and old dossiers. implemented by extraction year and number from dossiernumber. and store it at first opportunity (when dossiernummer is for first time valid). editing ability added

 - client (name, email, organisation, department)  (person and personDossier tables exist, persons can be added to the DB.
 Next is adding the link between dossiers and persons. (many-to-many relationship).
+needed: ability to add/remove person to dossier, "send email button".

 - Migration support  (import older DB) after changing models and adding to dossierContext (public DbSet<Model.DossierPerson> dossierPersoon { get; set; })